 2. Every Scripture in which we are exhorted to bring forth those virtues and graces called the fruit of the Spirit, must refer to this life.

-The order of clauses in the Greek teaches that Jesus was raised through the blood of the everlasting covenant.
 If these are required in perfection, as they certainly are, they must exclude their opposites.
 Perfect love supposes the extirpation of every antagonistic affection; perfect meekness, all unholy anger; and thus with all the other graces.

 3. We argue again, that entire holiness is attainable in this life, because all the commands to be holy must refer to the present.
 Grammarians tell us that all imperatives are in the present tense.
 If they cover the future they include the indivisible now.
 "Be ye holy," plainly requires present holiness.
-"Be ye perfect," enjoins perfection to-day.
-"Thou shalt love the Lord with all thy heart," is a command enforcing perfect love to-day, if it means any thing.
+"Be ye perfect," enjoins perfection today.
+"Thou shalt love the Lord with all thy heart," is a command enforcing perfect love today, if it means anything.

 4. The promises of sanctifying grace are available to believers now, or they are worthless.
 For true faith can be exercised for spiritual grace for ourselves only as it rests on the promise which includes the present moment.
 "Knowing this, that the body of sin might be destroyed, that henceforth we should not serve sin."
-This promise of the destruction of sin begins now, and is followed by a glorious menceforth of emancipation this side of death.
-Let the reader study the following promises, and observe how manifestly they imply present fulfillment: Isa. i, 18, 25; Titus ii, 14; I John i, 9; iv, 16-18.
+This promise of the destruction of sin begins now, and is followed by a glorious henceforth of emancipation this side of death.
+Let the reader study the following promises, and observe how manifestly they imply present fulfillment: Isa.
+1:18, 25; Titus 2:14; 1 John 1:9; 4:16-18.
 Let him also remember that every command to be holy covers the present, and contains an implied promise of the aid of the Sanctifier.